2011

 • 10

 I also think this answer is a needed addition to the explanation.
 I read the above, tried to think about my current problem (whether it is an X or Y question), and when I read on to this comment, I got the "aha" moment of understanding that if I would have posted my question, I would have inquired about the Y not the X. The reiteration of my situation could be a mental block focused on how I am solving the problem rather than clearly stating the problem I want to solve is very helpful.
-Feb 4, 2015 at 20:17
+Commented Feb 4, 2015 at 20:17

 • 2